sushashi/devops-with-docker/Part3/README.md

 ## Exercise 3.7

-- Using an Alpine variants significantly reduced the size of the images:
+- Using Alpine variants significantly reduced the size of the images:

     | Image | Before | Ex 3.6 | With Alpine |  Dockerfile |
     |-------| -------| ------| -- | -- |